-June 30, 2014 December 31, 2013
+June 30, December 31, 2013

 Percentage invested in:

 Financials 30% 31%

 Consumer 29 29

 Industrial 12 12

 Technology 11 9

 Energy 6 6

 Other 12 13

 Total 100% 100%

-(b) Private equity investments include investments related to certain legacy businesses and co-investments in private equity funds managed by our Asset Management business.
-Co-investments owned were \$21 million and \$18 million as of June 30, 2014 and December 31, 2013, respectively.

-- (d) Represents private equity investments that are consolidated but owned by noncontrolling interests, and therefore do not subject the Company to market or credit risk.
-The applicable noncontrolling interests are presented within "stockholders' equity" on the condensed consolidated statements of financial condition. - (e) Composed of investments held in connection with LFI and other similar deferred compensation arrangements.
+- (b) Private equity investments include investments related to certain legacy businesses and co-investments in private equity funds managed by our Asset Management business.
+Co-investments owned were \$21 million and \$18 million as of June 30, 2014 and December 31, 2013, respectively. - (c) Represents investments accounted for under the equity method of accounting. - (d) Represents private equity investments that are consolidated but owned by noncontrolling interests, and therefore do not subject the Company to market or credit risk.
+The applicable noncontrolling interests are presented within "members' equity" on the condensed consolidated statements of financial condition. - (e) Composed of investments held in connection with LFI and other similar deferred compensation arrangements.
 The market risk associated with such investments is equally offset by the market risk associated with the derivative liability with respect to awards expected to vest.
 The Company is subject to market risk associated with any portion of such investments that employees may forfeit.
 See "-Risk Management-Risks Related to Derivatives" for risk management information relating to derivatives.

-At June 30, 2014 and December 31, 2013, \$118 million and \$116 million, respectively, of our total investments at a fair value of \$530 and \$468 million, respectively, or 22% and 25%, respectively, were classified as Level 3 investments.
+At June 30, 2014 and December 31, 2013, \$118 million and \$116 million, respectively, of our total investments at a fair value of \$518 and \$457 million, respectively, or 23% and 25%, respectively, were classified as Level 3 investments.
 Substantially all of our Level 3 investments at both dates are priced based on NAV.